 In this presentation, we discuss the state of those patches and the trade-offs we found for performance, security and compatibility with existing systems.

-Kernel Maintainer for ARM SoCs (Linaro Ltd)
+Linux Kernel Developer (Linaro Ltd)

 Arnd Bergmann has been with Linaro since almost the beginning.
 He's worked on the kernel across many CPU architectures over his career is and currently co-maintaining the soc tree that is used for merging platform support into the kernel.